-The course offers the opportunity for pupils to develop their performance skills in Drama and enhance their appreciation and understanding of performance through devised work, scripted plays and live theatre productions.
-The AQA specification lays an appropriate foundation for further study of the BTEC National Extended Certificate in Performing Arts offered at Ripley or indeed A Level Theatre Studies/BTEC Performance Design and Technology.
-Any pathway for further study that involves communication, presenting, public speaking, group work, selfdiscipline, reflective written work, project work, research or creativity could be enhanced by having experience in the study of Drama.
+The course offers the opportunity for pupils to develop their performance skills and enhance their appreciation and understanding of performance through devised work, scripted plays and live theatre productions.
+The AQA specification lays an appropriate foundation for further study of the AQA A Level Theatre Studies offered at Ripley Sixth Form.
+Any pathway for further study that involves communication, presenting, public speaking, group work, self-discipline, reflective written work, project work, research or creativity could be enhanced by having experience in the study of Drama.
 The 3 years study encourages pupils to develop the following: